jupyter/nbdime/docs/source/cli.rst

-:command:`nbmerge` writes the output to ``stdout`` by default, so you can use pipes to send the result to a file, or the ``-o, --output`` argument to specify a file in which to save the merged notebook.
+:command:`nbmerge` writes the output to ``stdout`` by default, so you can use pipes to send the result to a file, or the ``--out`` argument to specify a file in which to save the merged notebook.

 Because there are several categories of data in a notebook (such as input, output, and metadata), nbmerge has several ways to deal with conflicts,